 In men hair problems of this kind are extremely rare.
 Here the hormones only play a role in later years, when the declining production of testosterone causes hair loss.
 Alopecia areata is usually easily diagnosed by a dermatologist, who will often initiate a treatment through medication.

-There are unfortunately no permanent cure for this condition and the only effective treatment is through a hair transplant.
+There are unfortunately no cure for this condition and the only effective treatment is through a hair transplant.

 4. Hair loss issues due to medication and therapies

 Many medications and therapies unfortunately have side effects that can lead to baldness .
 This does not mean that everyone is affected by those, but issues do occur.

 - various antidepressants

 - beta blocker

 The connection between medication and hair loss is easy to diagnose.
 Usually the hair grows back after discontinuing the drug or switching to another one,.